Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20201030_ampc_relnotes.md

 Within Amplify Central, an API can by visible in different angles.
 Either it is only exposed for the API provider or it is also exposed for a consumer:

-* When an API is exposed for the provider, it is visible in the Topology/Environment view as an API Service.
+* When an API is exposed for the provider, it is visible in the Topology/Environment view as an API service.
 * When an API is exposed for the consumer, it is visible in the Catalog view as a Catalog asset.
 * The same API can be exposed in both views.